 The stalking law in Jefferson County, Colorado prohibits the behavior of making a credible threat, followed by repeated actions that cause emotional distress.
 When a victim claims that a threat has been made alongside behaviors that have caused fear, impactful criminal charges can result.
-Accusations or charges of violating Colorado's stalking law necessitates contacting a particularly skilled criminal defense attorney right away.
+Accusations of violating Colorado's stalking law necessitates contacting a skilled criminal defense attorney right away.

 What Constitutes Stalking in Jefferson County?

 C.R.S.
 18-3-602 defines the elements of Stalking in Lakewood, Golden, and Arvada:

 “A person commits stalking if directly, or indirectly through another person, the person knowingly: